 22.150.290 Existing lots (legal lots).

-Lots, tracts, parcels, sites or other fractional part of divided and that was legally established in accordance with local and state subdivision requirements prior to the effective date of this program.
+Lots, tracts, parcels, sites or other fractional part of divided land that was legally established in a coordance with local and state subdivision requirements prior to the effective date of this program.

 22.150.295 Existing structures.